 Lower interest rates will encourage borrowing and investments, and encourage people to consume rather than save (rise in consumption also encourage firms to invest and produce more).

 The monetary authority of the country cannot directly change the general interest rate in the economy.
-Instead, it changes the rates of lending between the central bank and commercial banks, as well as the interest on its bonds and securities.
-These will then influence the interest rate provided by commercial banks to individuals and businesses.
+Instead, it changes the interest rates of borrowing between the central bank and commercial banks, as well as the interest on its bonds and securities.
+These will then influence the interest rate provided by commercial banks on loans and deposits to individuals and businesses.

-Monetary policy is a government policy that adjusts the interest rate and foreign exchange rates to influence the demand and supply of money in the economy.
+Monetary policy is a government policy controls money supply (availability and cost of money) in an economy in order to attain growth and stability.
 It is usually conducted by the country’s central bank and usually used to maintain price stability, low unemployment and economic growth.

-Expansionary monetary policy is where the government increases money supply, cuts interests, causing exchange rates of the domestic currency to decrease (increasing demand of exports).
-More money supply will mean more money being circulated among the government, producers and consumers, increasing economic activity.
-Low interest rates will mean more people will resort to spending rather than saving, and businesses will invest more as they will only have to pay little interest on their borrowings.
+Expansionary monetary policy is where the government increases money supply by cutting interest rates.
+Low interest rates will mean more people will resort to spending rather than saving, and businesses will invest more as they will have to pay lower interest on their borrowings.
+Thus, the higher money supply will mean more money being circulated among the government, producers and consumers, increasing economic activity.
 Economic growth and an improvement in the balance of payments will be experienced and employment will rise.

-Contractionary monetary policy is where the government decreases money supply, increases interest rates, causing exchange rates of the domestic currency to increase (reducing demand of exports).
-Lower money supply will mean less money being circulated among the government, producers and consumers, reducing economic activity.
+Contractionary monetary policy is where the government decreases money supply by increasing interest rates.
 Higher interest rates will mean more people will resort to saving rather than spending, and businesses will be reluctant to invest as they will have to pay high interest on their borrowings.
+Thus, the lower money supply will mean less money being circulated among the government, producers and consumers, reducing economic activity.
 This helps slow down economic growth and reduce inflation, but at the cost of possible unemployment resulting from the fall in output.